The Homecoming: Act two

-Ruth comes downstairs, "dressed".
-Teddy is still waiting with his coat on and their packed suitcases (p.
-90).
-Teddy informs her of the family's proposal, without going into explicit detail about their intention to engage her in prostitution, saying euphemistically that she will "have to pull [her] weight" financially because they are not "very well off"; then he offers her a choice to stay in London with the family or to return to America with him (pp. 91–92).
+Ruth comes downstairs, dressed.
+Teddy is still waiting with his coat on and their packed suitcases.
+Teddy informs her of the family's proposal, without going into explicit detail about their intention to engage her in prostitution, saying euphemistically that she will "have to pull [her] weight" financially because they are not "very well off"; then he offers her a choice to stay in London with the family or to return to America with him.

 Ruth understands exactly what is being proposed and appears very open to the proposal.
-She inflexibly negotiates her demands, including a three-room flat and a maid as the terms of a "contract" (p.
-93) with Lenny, all of which must be finalized in writing with signatures and witnesses, leaving Lenny nonplussed but hapless.
-Ruth clearly is adept at getting what she wants (pp. 92–94) and Teddy prepares to return to America without her.
+She inflexibly negotiates her demands, including a three-room flat and a maid as the terms of a "contract" with Lenny, all of which must be finalized in writing with signatures and witnesses, leaving Lenny nonplussed but hapless.
+Ruth clearly is adept at getting what she wants and Teddy prepares to return to America without her.

-Having spoken up a few times earlier to voice his objections, Sam blurts out a long-kept secret about Jessie and Max's friend MacGregor, then "croaks and collapses" and "lies still" on the floor (94).
-Briefly considering the possibility that Sam has "dropped dead" and become a "corpse" (p.
-94), the others ascertain that he is still breathing ("not even dead"), dismiss his revelation as the product of "a diseased imagination", and ignore him thereafter.
+Having spoken up a few times earlier to voice his objections, Sam blurts out a long-kept secret about Jessie and Max's friend MacGregor, then "croaks and collapses" and "lies still" on the floor.
+Briefly considering the possibility that Sam has "dropped dead" and become a "corpse", the others ascertain that he is still breathing ("not even dead"), dismiss his revelation as the product of "a diseased imagination", and ignore him thereafter.

-After a pause, Ruth accepts their proposal, conditionally: "Yes, it sounds like a very attractive idea" (p.
-94).
-Teddy focuses on the inconvenience that Sam's unavailability poses for him: "I was going to ask him to drive me to London airport" (p.
-95).
+After a pause, Ruth conditionally accepts their proposal.
+Teddy focuses on the inconvenience that Sam's unavailability poses for him: "I was going to ask him to drive me to London airport".
 Instead, he gets directions to the Underground, before saying goodbye to the others and leaving to return home to his three sons, alone.
-As he moves towards the front door, Ruth calls Teddy "Eddie"; after he turns around, she cryptically tells him, "Don't become a stranger" (p.
-96).
+As he moves towards the front door, Ruth calls Teddy "Eddie"; after he turns around, she cryptically tells him, "Don't become a stranger".
 He goes out the front door, leaving his wife with the other four men in the house.
-The final tableau vivant (pp. 96–98) depicts Ruth sitting, "relaxed in her chair", as if on a throne.
+The final tableau vivant depicts Ruth sitting, "relaxed in her chair", as if on a throne.